Guidance Counselor

 Many teachers hold an MA in teaching, commonly known as “MAT,” which directly prepares them for a path as certified teachers for K-12 schools.
 On the other hand, a master’s of education (MEd) is typically preferred by current educators or those already working in education.

 These degrees are designed to provide the skills needed to move into administration, such as working as a principal or at the district level.
-This is why some school counseling degree programs provide a dual degree option, allowing students to provide both degrees.
+This is why some school counseling degree programs offer a dual degree option, allowing students to provide both degrees.

 For example, Wake Forest University in Winston-Salem, North Carolina, provides a fully online CACREP-accredited master’s of arts in counseling.
 This program is directed towards professionals who are already working and are unable to commit two years to full-time, on-campus instruction.
 This may include teachers already working in a school district or other people who are interested in a career change.